hkust-vgd/architectural_style_transfer/README.md

 ```

 ### Data Segmentation Processing
+Segmentation map contains only two labels, white color for foreground, black color for background (i.e., sky).

 #### Manual labeling
-You can manually label sky as background, remaining as foreground.
+You can manually label sky as background, remaining as foreground. <br>
+At testing, manual labeling for input source image is recommended for better blended results.

 #### Automatic labeling
 We used pretrained model (`ResNet50dilated + PPM_deepsup`) to label sky background for training and evaluation data as described in the paper.